[Workbench] Report HTTP error instead of sending 0-byte file when error fetching from keep

 response.status = 500.

-#2 Updated by Tom Clegg almost 2 years ago
+#2 Updated by Tom Clegg about 2 years ago

 Workbench imagines itself to be in "sending data to client, impossible to change headers" mode even when it fails to get the very first data byte from Keep.
 The more general version of this problem is a bit harder, but if the first block fails, it should be easy enough to 5xx.